-The company I signed up with was called Elite English (精英英语).
+The company I signed up with was called Elite Learning (精英英语).
 They used to be a subsidiary of the largest education company in China, New Oriental (新东方), but I think Elite spun off right around when I joined due to some internal politics.

 I was getting paid based on the number of classes I taught each month.
 Each class was an hour and I was making around 160 RMB per hour (roughly $25 USD) but this doesn’t include the time that I was sitting at the office taking care of admin stuff or preparing my slides.
 Only time spent teaching class would count towards my salary.
 I was teaching somewhere between 60 to 80 hours per month, depending on scheduling.